JuliaCon/JuliaConSubmission.jl/README.md

 ## Get from OverLeaf

-The paper folder can be downloaded from [OverLeaf](https://www.overleaf.com/read/dqjbrhqxjpwq).
+The paper folder can be downloaded from [OverLeaf](https://www.overleaf.com/read/dcvvhkyynmzt).
-The build process has been tested on the platform for users who cannot build it locally.